November 17, 2024

 You can inform your subscribers of an upcoming launch with the Konigle's Bulk Price Editor tool by scheduling draft products to become active at a designated time then creating email + sms campaigns reach out to them.

+Charm pricing is a pricing strategy that involves setting product prices that end in an odd number, such as five, seven, or nine.
 According to a study, using charm pricing can increase sales by an average of 4% compared to using "rounded" price points.
-Figures ending in an odd number, such as five, seven, or nine, are said to sell better than others.

 Nike sets product prices to end with .97